coloringchaos/capstone-f17/otherpages/deliverables.md

 ## Self Evaluation

 Write 1-2 paragraphs reflecting on your own performance this semester.
-What went smoothly for you, and what was challenging.
+What went smoothly for you, and what was challenging?
 Overall, how do you feel about the work you produced?
 What grade do you feel you should earn for your work this semester and why?